cozis/Noja/docs/01_Expressions.md

 ## Function calls

 We haven't seen how function definitions work yet, but you can imagine they work like other languages such as Python or JavaScript for now.
-Assuming we defined a function named "sayHello", we can call it using the usual "()" notation:
+Assuming we defined a function named `sayHello`, we can call it using the usual `()` notation:
 ```
 sayHello();
 sayHello(1);